sourcecred/github-workflow-examples/README.md

 There are currently two derivations of the same workflow:

- - [.github/workflows/contributors_pull_request.yml](.github/workflows/pull_request.yml) can be added to your repository to run a scheduled job to open a pull request to update the graphic.
+ - [.github/workflows/contributors_pull_request.yml](.github/workflows/contributors_pull_request.yml) can be added to your repository to run a scheduled job to open a pull request to update the graphic.
 This strategy allows you to review the changes by opening a new branch with the updated graphic, and is ideal if you don't want your repository being updated automatically.
-If you use this method, you'll also need to add the [.github/workflows/contributors_pull_request.sh](.github/workflows/pull_request.sh) file in the same folder.
+If you use this method, you'll also need to add the [.github/workflows/pull_request.sh](.github/workflows/pull_request.sh) file in the same folder.
- - [.github/workflows/contributors_automated.yml](.github/workflows/automated.yml) runs the same logic, but pushes directly to a branch of your choosing (gh-pages for the repository here, and you can change this with the `UPDATE_BRANCH` variable.
+ - [.github/workflows/contributors_automated.yml](.github/workflows/contributors_automated.yml) runs the same logic, but pushes directly to a branch of your choosing (you can change this with the `UPDATE_BRANCH` variable.

 ### 2. Customize

 #### contributors_pull_request.yml and contributors_automated.yml

  - **time**: you might want to adjust the cron frequency to be run at a rate that works for you .
-The pull request example is set to run on a weekly basis, and the automated example runs nightly at 2:30am, pushing to github pages.
+The pull request example is set to run on a weekly basis, and the automated example runs nightly at 2:30am.
  - **filename**: the graphic is saved as contributors.svg at the root of the repository, and you can change this if desired.

 #### contributors_pull_request.yml